iTwin/itwinjs-core/docs/learning/frontend/Extensions.md

 IModelApp.extensionAdmin.registerHost("localhost:3001");
 ```

 The last step is to add the Extension to the ExtensionAdmin.
-Once the Extension has been added, it will immediately execute if the onStartup Activation Event was defined in the manifest.
+Once the Extension has been added, its default function will immediately execute if the onStartup Activation Event was defined in the manifest.
+In our example, we interact with the [View](./Views.md), so the Extension must be added after the View is initialized.
 ```ts
 IModelApp.extensionAdmin.addExtension(extensionProvider)
   .catch((e) => console.log(e));